aave/docs-gho/docs/developer-docs/developer-docs-overview.md

 GHO is an ERC20 token minted from contracts designated as [Facilitators](../concepts/how-gho-works/gho-facilitators.md).
 It has been proposed to the Aave community that the [Aave V3 Ethereum Pool](../concepts/how-gho-works/gho-facilitators.md#aave-v3-ethereum-pool) and [FlashMinter](../concepts/how-gho-works/gho-facilitators.md#flashminter) Facilitator will be the first Facilitators of GHO.

-The Aave Pool facilitator will facilitate the minting and burning of GHO through the standard `borrow` and `repay` function which are utilizaed by all other Aave reserves.
+The Aave Pool facilitator will facilitate the minting and burning of GHO through the standard `borrow` and `repay` function which are utilized by all other Aave reserves.
 The flashminter facilitator will provide flashloan functionality to GHO which is not available by default.

 ![GHO_Architecture Diagram](../assets/GHO_Architecture_dark.png#gh-dark-mode-only)
 ![GHO_Architecture Diagram](../assets/GHO_Architecture.png#gh-light-mode-only)